ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- IT off! w

-after to furnish for it a copious suppl
-of pure water and rich soil.
-The tre
-was visited weekly by the one who plan
-ted it and often by the whole faintly who
-there performed their religious rites.
-Thus it is that the cr press trees in that
-country are so numsroas and grow tn
-such an immense eiae sense of them
-being one hundred and twenty fret in
-height.
-As thsir dark sombre foliage over­
-shadows ihe tomha of ihe departed, they
-furnish a welcome resiingplare for the we*.
-rie.1 traveller and present a pleasing con­
-trast lo the otherwise blight and joyous
-scenery of ihe Iloly I .and.
 PRINTERS AND PRINTING.
 J. T. Buckingham, in his Reminiscences,
 in the course of publication in the Bos­